deroude/angulartraining/README.md

 This will compile the project source files in a web bundle, create a light web server, listening by default on port 4200, and start listening for changes on the source files, in order to refresh the browser whenever you hit save in your IDE.

 > We said `compile`.
-Angular, since version 2, has starting using [Typescript](https://www.typescriptlang.org/) instead of plain Javascript.
+Angular, since version 2, has started using [Typescript](https://www.typescriptlang.org/) instead of plain Javascript.
 While having the advantage that it is type safe, Typescript cannot be run directly in the browser.
 It needs to be compiled into a Javascript flavor (currently ECMA 5).

 In your browser, hit `http://localhost:4200` to see your project start.